-Bachelor’s Degree in Psychology from Husson University, Leadership Institute 1-3, Maine Roads to Quality, Director’s Credential in Progress
+Bachelor’s Degree in Psychology from Husson University; Maine Director’s Credential

 Hayley has worked in all of the Center’s classrooms and believes children learn best through play.
 She does her best to facilitate child-led play in a safe and nurturing environment.
 Hayley loves being outside and feels that being in nature is a crucial part of childhood development.
 She strives to spend as much time as possible outside teaching and playing each day.